PlayingWithProjections/PlayingWithProjections.github.io/content/_index.md

 ## Before you start

+### 1. Create a work directory

+Create a new directory.
+You can call it anything you want, but we suggest naming it `playing_with_projections`.

-### 1. Generating data
+### 2. Getting the data

-Read [this](/doc/generating_data) post and come back here when you are done.
+Read [this page](/doc/generating_data) and come back here when you are done.

-### 2. Picking a technology
+### 3. Picking a technology

-Please pick your preferred technology, and follow the readme for that repo.
+Pick your preferred technology.
 We **strongly urge** you to pick the language that you know best.
 Although you can use this workshop for learning a new language, it's not the goal of the workshop.

+Clone that repository in the directory you created in step 1, and follow the readme for that repo.

 - [C# (dotnetcore)](https://github.com/PlayingWithProjections/csharp)
 - [Java](https://github.com/PlayingWithProjections/java)